Safe Ways to Invest if You’re Terrified of Risk

 5. Investment-Grade Bonds

-Bonds issued by corporations are inherently riskier than bonds issued by governments, because even a stable corporation is at higher risk of defaulting on its debt.
+Bonds issued by corporations (called corporate bonds) are inherently riskier than bonds issued by governments, because even a stable corporation is at higher risk of defaulting on its debt.
 But you can mitigate the risks by choosing investment-grade bonds, which are issued by corporations with good to excellent credit ratings.

 6. Target-Date Funds